The Hand That Signed the Paper: Miles Franklin Award

-In 1995, The Hand that Signed the Paper was shortlisted for the Miles Franklin Award, widely regarded as Australia's most prestigious literary award.
-The judging panel included Jill Kitson—who had championed the novel on the Vogel judging panel and whose praise appeared on its back cover—alongside Chancellor of the University of Sydney Dame Leonie Kramer, head of the State Library of New South Wales Alison Crook, and English professors Harry Heseltine and Adrian Mitchell.
-The panel shortlisted four works: A Mortality Tale by Jay Verney, Death of a River Guide by Richard Flanagan, Dark Places by Kate Grenville, and The Hand that Signed the Paper.
-On 1 June, The Hand that Signed the Paper was announced as the winning novel.
+In 1995 The Hand That Signed the Paper was shortlisted for the Miles Franklin Award, widely regarded as Australia's most prestigious literary award.
+The judging panel included Kitson—who had championed the novel on the Vogel judging panel—alongside the Chancellor of the University of Sydney, Leonie Kramer, the head of the State Library of New South Wales, Alison Crook, and the English professors Harry Heseltine and Adrian Mitchell.
+On 1 June, The Hand That Signed the Paper was announced as the winning novel.
 In their report, the judging panel wrote that the novel "brings to light a hitherto unspeakable aspect of the Australian migrant experience" and displays "a powerful literary imagination coupled to a strong sense of history".
+While the decision was not announced until July, The Hand That Signed the Paper had also been selected on 17 April as the winner of the 1995 Australian Literature Society Gold Medal.

-The literary critic Andrew Riemer later wrote that the announcement that the novel had won the Miles Franklin Award was met with "a mixture of disbelief and sardonic amusement" in literary circles.
+Riemer later wrote that the announcement that the novel had won the Miles Franklin Award was met with "a mixture of disbelief and sardonic amusement" in literary circles.
 In his view, the novel was generally regarded as an "immature though compelling first novel" that was deserving of the Vogel award—a prize designated for emerging writers—but not the Miles Franklin.
-While some speculated that the judging panel's decision was attributable to a growing fetishisation of "multicultural chic" in Australian literature, both Riemer and the political scientist Robert Manne were sceptical of this hypothesis, noting that the judging panel featured several members known for their literary conservatism.
-Manne ultimately concluded in his 1996 book on the Demidenko saga that very little was known about the reasons for the Miles Franklin judging panel's decision.
-While the decision would not be announced until July, by which time the novel was already embroiled in controversy, The Hand that Signed the Paper had also been selected on 17 April as the winner of the 1995 Australian Literature Society Gold Medal.
+While some speculated that the judging panel's decision was attributable to what they viewed as a growing fetishisation of "multicultural chic" in Australian literature, both Riemer and the political scientist Robert Manne were sceptical of this hypothesis, noting that the judging panel featured several members known for their literary conservatism.
+Manne concluded in his 1996 book on the controversy that very little was known about the reasons for the judging panel's decision.